 Despite their thick double coats, Siberian Huskies are very easy to groom and only need to be bathed 1 -2 times a year unless they have rolled in dirt.
 Yet, the thought of tackling the mounds of hair they shed is enough to send most pet owners scampering for cover.

-A How to Groom a Husky with Tools Guide
+A Guide on How to Groom a Husky with Tools

 So, here is a look at how to groom a Siberian Husky and what you can do to deal with the problems that you will encounter along the way.